vivekcusat/hiring-assignments/machinelearningteam/online-learning-api/README.md

 Accepts POST requests

 * Accepts a list of samples from the dataset.
 The format is a list of JSON dictionaries using the keys from the CSV file - and strings for all values.
-* Runs a prediction against the most recently trained model - if a model exists yet
+* Runs a prediction against the most recently trained model - if a model exists yet.
+Don't output to the user.
+You only need this to compute model metrics later.
+* The samples should be added to the set of previously received samples
-* Store sample + predicted `AccountNumber` - you don't have to overthink this a json-file is fine
+* Store the sample as received + the predicted `AccountNumber` - you don't have to overthink this - opening a file, adding the samples and storing it again is fine
 * Train a new version of the machine learning model using all data received so far as the training set

 ### `/predict`